 A large goal doesn’t seem impossible when you can visually see how far you’ve come and how far you have to go.
 Plus, when there are incentives to go along with reaching smaller goals along the way students are far more likely to bring in donations throughout your fundraiser, rather than dwindling down in the weeks between your kick-off and event.

-Here are 5 ideas we’ve found and that we are excited to see put into use by the creative and innovative minds of our Parent Group readers!
+Here are 5 ideas we’ve found.
+We're excited to see these put into use by the creative and innovative minds of our Parent Group readers!

 #1 The Classic Fundraising Thermometer

 As the saying goes, if it ain’t broke don’t fix it.

 There’s nothing more simple and to the point than the classic thermometer to track your fundraising progress.

 Pro to the thermometer: It’s a clear illustration for all ages and quickly communicates where you are on your fundraising journey.

 Con to the thermometer: It’s a bit overused and could be overlooked for its simplicity.

 Our opinion: If it works for your school, use it.